rwilliams58/onnx/docs/Operators.md

 ### <a name="Reshape"></a><a name="reshape">**Reshape**</a>

-  Reshape the input tensor similar to numpy.reshape.

-  It takes a tensor as input and an argument `shape`.
-It outputs the reshaped tensor.
+  Similar to numpy.reshape, Reshape takes a tensor as input and the argument `shape` – output is the reshaped tensor.

-  At most one dimension of the new shape can be -1.
+  At most, one dimension of the new shape can be -1.
 In this case, the value is inferred from the size of the tensor and the remaining dimensions.
 A dimension could also be 0, in which case the actual dimension value is going to be copied from the shape argument.